Job outlooks for Geological and mineral technologists and technicians

 - Geological and mineral technologists and technicians mainly work in the following sectors:

-The employment outlook will be moderate for Geological and mineral technologists and technicians (NOC 22101) in the Banff - Jasper - Rocky Mountain House region for the 2024-2026 period.
+The employment outlook will be Very limited for geological and mineral technologists and technicians (NOC 22101) in the Banff - Jasper - Rocky Mountain House region for the 2025-2027 period.

 The following factors contributed to this outlook: